 The best of Valpolicella shines in the wines of Allegrini, a family-run estate that has been working the land here in this beautiful corner of Northern Italy since the 16th century.
-Renowned in Italy and beyond as one of the country’s most elite and reliably excellent Amarone producers, Allegrini has been influential in giving this part of the Veneto a reputation for quality, in part by encouraging new winemaking methods and in part by example; the showcase wines Palazzo della Torre, La Grola and La Poja leave no doubt as to the intense yet elegant wines that can be made in this lush, hilly area in the foothills of the Monti Lessini.
+Renowned in Italy and beyond as one of the country’s most elite and reliably excellent Amarone producers, Allegrini has been influential in giving this part of the Veneto region a reputation for quality, in part by encouraging new winemaking methods and, in part by example; the showcase wines Palazzo della Torre, La Grola and La Poja leave no doubt as to the intense yet elegant wines that can be made in this lush, hilly area in the foothills of the Monti Lessini.

 Corvina Veronese 60%, Rondinella 35%, Molinara 5%; No Oak; Alcohol 12.9% vol.

 Corvina Veronese 70%, Rondinella 25%, Sangiovese 5%; Alcohol 13.7% vol.

 Corvina Veronese 70%, Rondinella 15%, 10% Syrah, Sangiovese 5%; Alcohol 13.6% vol.